conda-forge/vtk-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `vtk, vtk-base, vtk-io-ffmpeg` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `vtk` can be installed with `conda`:

 ```
-conda install vtk vtk-base vtk-io-ffmpeg
+conda install vtk
 ```

 or with `mamba`:

 ```
-mamba install vtk vtk-base vtk-io-ffmpeg
+mamba install vtk
 ```

 It is possible to list all of the versions of `vtk` available on your platform with `conda`: